DERMATOLOGY / CLINICAL RESEARCH

 Introduction:

-This study aims to provide an overview and analysis of the global disease burden of non-melanoma skin cancer using data from the GBD 2019 database.
+This study aimed to provide an overview and analysis of the global disease burden of non-melanoma skin cancer using data from the Global Burden of Disease 2019 (GBD 2019) database.

 Material and methods:

 This study utilized the global GBD 2019 disease data.
-The data was categorized into various subgroups based on region, socio-demographic index (SDI), country, gender, and age.
-We analyzed Incidence Cases, Incidence Rate, disability-adjusted life years (DALYs), DALY Rate, as well as age-standardized indicators and their annualized percent change (EAPC).
+The data were categorized into various subgroups based on region, sociodemographic index (SDI), country, gender, and age.
+We analyzed incident cases, incidence rate, disability-adjusted life years (DALYs), DALY rate, as well as age-standardized indicators and their annualized percent change (EAPC).

 Results:

 The global burden of non-melanoma skin cancer exhibited an increasing trend from 1990 to 2019.
-The EAPC for age-standardized incidence rate (ASIR) was 1.13, and the EAPC for age-standardized DALY rate was 0.20.
-Geographic variations were observed, with the most substantial increase in ASIR observed in High-income North America (EAPC: 2.20), and a significant increase in age-standardized DALY rate in Central Asia (EAPC: 2.32).
-Countries with high SDI had the highest ASIR and showed the most significant increasing trend (EAPC: 1.97).
-Overall, the burden of disease for non-melanoma skin cancer increased in all countries globally from 1990 to 2019.
-The EAPC for incidence cases, DALYs, and ASIR was greater than 0 in almost all countries worldwide, indicating an overall increasing trend.
+The EAPC for the age standardized incidence rate (ASIR) was 1.13, and the EAPC for the age standardized DALY rate was 0.20.
+Geographic variations were observed, with the most substantial increase in ASIR observed in high-income North America (EAPC: 2.20), and a significant increase in the age standardized DALY rate in Central Asia (EAPC = 2.32).
+Countries with a high SDI had the highest ASIR and showed the most significant increasing trend (EAPC = 1.97).
+Overall, the burden of disease for nonmelanoma skin cancer increased in all countries globally from 1990 to 2019.
+The EAPC for incident cases, DALYs, and ASIR was greater than 0 in almost all countries worldwide, indicating an overall increasing trend.

 Conclusions: